Herschel Island: Land mammals

 Small herds of Porcupine caribou (or Grant's caribou, Rangifer tarandus grantii) are frequently found on the island in summer.
 Muskox, and grizzly bears are occasionally seen, crossing to Herschel from the mainland.
 Lemmings, tundra voles and Arctic shrews are common.
 Red and Arctic foxes are also known to den on the island.
 Natal Arctic fox dens are found each year on the island, usually one or two, but occasionally more.
 Red foxes also reproduce on the island but natal red fox dens are not observed every year.

 Birds

 At least 94 bird species have been counted on Herschel Island, 40 of which breed there.
 The island hosts the largest colony of black guillemots in the western Arctic, nesting in the old Anglican mission house.
 Arctic terns, American golden plovers, and red-necked phalaropes make use of the tundra ponds and shingle beaches.
-Other birds that breed on the island include the common eider, rough-legged hawk, snow bunting, Lapland bunting, and redpoll.
+Other birds that breed on the island include the common eider, rough-legged hawk, snow bunting, Lapland longspur, and redpoll.